jjgradwell/UbuntuConfigLTS/README.md

 Once the page has loaded, click on 'Option 2 - Manual Install' to access the download link

 ## Step 1: Update Software Packages

+Update the software repositories and perform all upgrades to install software

 ```
    sudo apt update && sudo apt upgrade -y
 ```

 ## Step 2: Install Apache Web Server

+To install a fully functional Apache server, enter each of these commands on a separate line in the terminal
 ```
    sudo apt install -y apache2 apache2-utils
    systemctl status apache2  // Check status